 33 Homeless Camps

-Join us as we celebrate the Tahoe Bike Challenge with a community BIKE PATH CLEANUP event on Wednesday, June 1st from 5:00-7:30.
+Join us as we celebrate the Tahoe Bike Month with a community BIKE PATH CLEANUP event on Thursday, June 1st from 5:00-7:30.

-Volunteers can meet at one of three locations throughout South Tahoe to pick up litter from the areas around our bike paths.
+Volunteers can meet at one of four locations throughout South Tahoe to pick up litter from the areas around our bike paths.

 Volunteers are encouraged to ride their bikes!